-Google Chrome is considered to be at the very top of the internet browser food chain for almost every computer Operating System out there.
-However, just like all other internet browsers out there, Google Chrome is prone to having a few kinks, one of which is Error 6 (net::ERR_FILE_NOT_FOUND).
-Error 6 is a Google Chrome error that states “Error 6 (net::ERR_FILE_NOT_FOUND): The file or directory could not be found.
-Error 6 can present itself either when the user tries to open any website whatsoever or a specific website.
+Google Chrome is considered to be at the apex of the internet browser hierarchy for nearly every computer Operating System.
+However, like all other internet browsers, Google Chrome is susceptible to a few glitches, one of which is Error 6 (net::ERR_FILE_NOT_FOUND).
+Error 6 is a Google Chrome error that states, “Error 6 (net::ERR_FILE_NOT_FOUND): The file or directory could not be found.”
+This error can manifest either when the user attempts to open any website or a specific one.

 In almost every single case of Error 6 (net::ERR_FILE_NOT_FOUND) to date, a Chrome extension has been to blame.
 Since that is the case, simply getting rid of the extension that is causing users to be faced with Error 6 (net::ERR_FILE_NOT_FOUND) whenever they try to open any or a specific web page should fix the issue.
 The following are the two most effective known solutions to Error 6 (net::ERR_FILE_NOT_FOUND):

-Solution 2: Determine which extension is causing the problem and remove it
+Solution 2: Identify the extension causing the problem and remove it.

-Navigate to Extensions in the left pane.
+- Navigate to Extensions in the left pane.
 In the right pane, uncheck and disable all of the Chrome extensions that you have.
-Enable any one extension, and restart Chrome and see if Error 6 persists.
-If you do not see Error 6 like you did before, the extension you enabled is not the culprit.
+Enable any one extension, restart Chrome, and see if Error 6 persists.
+If you do not see Error 6 as you did before, the extension you enabled is not the culprit.
 If that is the case, repeat these steps over and over again, each time enabling a different extension.